 This is very common, depending on your location you will pay a set fee for shipping.

 If economically feasible, this is a big help in encouraging customers to buy online.
 It is very typical to see free shipping offered once order values exceed a set amount.

 - Express Shipping

-It is perfectly reasonable with some products to offer a faster delivery at a higher cost.
+It is perfectly reasonable with some products to offer faster delivery at a higher cost.

 - Click & Collect

 For local purchases, this can be an attractive option.
-The customer does not really have to wait or incur additional cost.
+The customer does not really have to wait or incur additional costs.

 Again, my key point here is that shipping must be simple and not become a barrier to your customers making a purchase online.
 In most cases, you can get up and running quickly with suppliers like An Post, DPD or other couriers depending on your specific needs, products and costs.